peterkaptein/realtimeinteractionsPOC/README.md

         super({
                 parentId, // Who is the parent?
-                renderTarget, // Where do we render ourselves? objects:[Person],// What data are we rendering?
+                renderTarget, // Where do we render ourselves? objects:[Person],// What object are we rendering?
                 subcomponents:[// Where do we wish to bind subcomponents?
                     ["assets", AssetsComponent]
                 ]